-Description: Useful Lives
+Description: Useful Lives:

 Building and improvements 10 - 50 Years

 Land improvements 8-20 Years

 Trucks and equipment 5-15 Years

-Right-of-use Assets and Liabilities
+Right to Use Leased Assets and Lease Liabilities

-The District has recorded right-to-use lease assets as a result of implementing GASB Statement No. 87: Leases for the year ended December 31, 2022.
-The right-to-use assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
-The right-to-use assets are amortized on a straight-line basis over the life of the related lease.
+Right to use leased assets are initially measured at an amount equal to the initial measurement of the related lease liability plus any lease payments made prior to the lease term, less lease incentives, and plus ancillary charges necessary to place the lease into service.
+The right to use leased assets are amortized on a straight-line basis over the life of the related lease.